flairNLP/flair/doc-page/_sources/tutorial/tutorial-training/how-to-load-custom-dataset.md.txt

 This part of the tutorial shows how you can load a corpus for training a model.

-## Reading a dataset in column format
+## loading a ColumnCorpus

-In cases you want to train over a sequence labeling dataset that is not in the above list, you can load them with the ColumnCorpus object.
+In cases you want to train over a sequence labeling dataset that is not in the above list, you can load them with the [`ColumnCorpus`](#flair.datasets.sequence_labeling.ColumnCorpus) object.
 Most sequence labeling datasets in NLP use some sort of column format in which each line is a word and each column is one level of linguistic annotation.
 See for instance this sentence: